stolostron/rhacm-docs/_pages/get_started_intro.md

 We (the documentation squad) are part of the ACM team and are responsible for documenting Red Hat Advanced Cluster Management for Kubernetes.
 We also work on a variety of other tasks, such as reviewing and editing technical blogs, reviewing UI content with designers, and resolving bugs and issues by using agile scrum techniques.
 We use the `Documentation` component as an identifier on Jira and work closely with developers to maintain the documentation.

 **Important:** See the ACM Playbook for details about how to work as part of the ACM team.
 The ACM Playbook also includes the link to a general onboarding guide.
 This website primarily serves as internal documentation for the documentation squad.
 It outlines our work processes and standards.
-However, other ACM team members might find the resources and information listed on this website useful as well.
+However, other ACM team members and contributors might find the resources and information listed on this website useful as well.

 ## Hardware